Cisco forecasts quarterly profit below estimates as reopening economies hit demand

-Cisco Systems Inc (CSCO.O) on Wednesday forecast its current-quarter revenue below estimates, expecting the reopening of economies to cool last year's pandemic-driven demand for its networking and teleconferencing tools, sending its shares down 5%.
+(Reuters) -Cisco Systems Inc on Wednesday forecast its current-quarter revenue below estimates, expecting the reopening of economies to cool last year’s pandemic-driven demand for its networking and teleconferencing tools, sending its shares down 5%.

 With people beginning to return to offices following mass COVID-19 vaccination drives, the company expects demand for its video-conferencing platform Webex, virtual private network AnyConnect and cybersecurity products to slow down.